vippsas/node-sdk/README.md

 ## Error handling

 All methods have built-in retry mechanisms, however, there is no guarantee that the call will succeed.
 Errors might arise for various reasons, including network failure, misconfiguration or temporarily unavailable services.
 It is recommended to handle potential errors thrown by the SDK

-## Versioning

-**Remember to bump the version depending on breaking, feature or patch in every pull request**

-Use npm version to bump the major, minor or patch version.
-See 'npm version -help' in the terminal

-**The pipeline will on every push to main:**

-1. Create a tag with the version for the commit.
-2. Create a release with the tag and version.
-This will also generate release notes.
-3. Pack an npm package with the version specified.
-4. Publish the npm package.